Kazi-Aidah/always-color-text/README.md

     "key": "translation"
 }
 ```
+4. Go to `src/i18n.js` and add your language code to the list of supported languages.

-4. Submit a pull request with your translation file in i18n/.
+5. Submit a pull request with your translation file in `src/i18n/`.

 That's it!
 Your language will be available to all users.